huhwt/huhwt-xtv/README.md

 * The extension 'Tree-View-Full-Screen' from UksusoFF is required.
 * (https://github.com/UksusoFF/webtrees-tree_view_full_screen)

+## Caveat

 * It was developed on Firefox and tested on Chrome.
 For other browsers the expected functions may not be available.
 * Development and testing took place with the 'minimal' and 'webtrees' theme.
 There may be restrictions on other theme.
 * The largest possible screen is required - FullHD or even better 1900x1200  ...
+* Mobile phones and tablets have not been taken into account so far, it is a desktop module with mouse operation.
+Other environments support certain features only to a limited extent, possibly not at all.
+The resulting complexity is not yet in focus or out of my reach, support here would be very welcome!

 ## Thanks